 A Brief History of Mid-Continent Railway Historical Society’s Magazine

-The Mid-Continent Railway Gazette is a quarterly publication distributed free to members of our historical society.
+The Mid-Continent Railway Gazette is a publication distributed free to members of our historical society.
 Extra copies are printed and made available for sale to the general public on-line through our webstore or in the museum’s gift shop located inside our authentic Chicago & North Western depot.

 The earliest surviving copies of the Mid-Continent Railway Gazette show that it began as a monthly newsletter, although an occasional lapse resulted in a semi-monthly issue.
 This format was the best way in the 1960s to keep a growing number of members informed with the least amount of cost.

 In this easy-to-produce-format each volunteer editor was able to fill the newsletter’s pages with information about volunteer opportunities and meetings taking place for a scattered group of enthusiasts working together to establish an operating railroad museum.
 Members were also encouraged to use it as a forum for discussing the many challenges they faced as they attempted to organize a credible historical society.

 The newsletter took on its more familiar magazine format with the publication of the February 1968 issue.
 The cover photo was taken over the cab of the Chicago & North Western No.1385 as it approached the Summit station.
 The caption on the inside of the cover confidently proclaimed that the locomotive was propelling the museum towards a promising future.

 The magazine’s content remained the same as that of the newsletter along with the goal of maintaining the same aggressive publishing schedule.
 The new addition of both photos and drawings helped to illustrate the vibrant life at the ever expanding museum in North Freedom.
 Hot topics continued to be debated in its pages, but the majority of the news concerned acquisitions, operations and the acknowledgement of member participation in each project.